eBay/Muse/muse-site/docs/04 - muse-development/01 - setup-local-development.md

   - Changing remote plugins config does NOT need to restart the webpack dev server.
 So, you can enable or disable a remote plugin very easily.
   - All deployed boot and init plugins are always loaded as remote plugins.
-  - All dependent plugins, which means they are dependents of some specified remote plugins, will be loaded.
-  - All deployed plugins which have `core: true` property will be also always loaded.
+  - All deployed plugins which specifed as `corePlugins` in the app config will be also always loaded.
   - If a remote plugin is defined both by name and URL, the the URL one has higher priority.
   - If a library plugin is already installed locally, it has higher priority than remote plugin by name but lower priority than remote plugin by URL.